How do I configure PRTG to tell me which network devices use most bandwidth?

 Further information on setting up Flow sensors can be found in PRTG Manual: Monitoring Bandwidth via Flows.

 Note 1: When you work with Toplists, be aware that privacy issues can come up for certain configurations of this feature.
-By using Toplists, you can track all single connections of an individual PC to the outside world.
-Therefore you, as the administrator, must make sure that it is legal for you to configure PRTG like this.
+With Toplists, you can track all single connections of an individual PC to the outside world.
+As the administrator, you therefore you must make sure that it is legal for you to configure PRTG like this.

 Note 2: Keep in mind that Toplists are also shown in the web interface.
 You may not want to show lists of domains that are used in your network to others.
-In this case, protect your PRTG web server by using passwords.
+In this case, protect your PRTG web server with passwords.

-When you set up a new xFlow or Packet Sniffer sensor, three Toplists are created automatically:
+When you set up a new flow or Packet Sniffer sensor, three Toplists are created automatically:

 - Top Talkers